Can Psilocybin Treat Tinnitus – Psilocybin For Tinnitus, Depression, Anxiety, PTSD, Neuroplasty

 It seems like hardly a week can go by without more evidence continuing to pile up about the surprisingly multivariate benefits of psilocybin!
+Psilocybin and tinnitus is a hot topic.
+People are looking for magic mushrooms for tinnitus.
+We’d like to take a quick look at three areas where psilocybin treatments may have a remarkable effect: depression, obesity, and for psilocybin for tinnitus.

-Psilocybin Assisted Therapy for Treating Depression: Even More Evidence
+Psilocybin Assisted Therapy for Treating Depression: Even More Evidence for Mushrooms and Tinnitus Benefits

-The notion that the U.S. society is vastly “overmedicated” is a topic that’s been discussed for years (the controversial documentary Overdosed America came out nearly 16 years ago and was hardly the progenitor of the discussion).
+The notion that the U.S. society is vastly “overmedicated” is a topic that’s been discussed for years (the controversial documentary Overdosed America regarding Big Pharma came out nearly 16 years ago and was hardly the progenitor of the discussion).
 Regardless of where your opinion falls on the issue, it’s hard to argue with the idea that a naturally occurring compound like psilocybin, which has been reported to provide people with the most profound spiritual experiences of their lives, could be anything but a step in the right direction.

-In our post Why Does Psilocybin Exist in Nature?
-Learn Why Magic Mushrooms are so Magical, we explored the reason why mycologists believe certain types of fungi produce psilocybin.
+We explored the reason why mycologists believe certain types of fungi produce psilocybin.
 While we recommend reading the entire article—it’s a good one!—the gist of it is this: psilocybin-containing fungi tend to colonize and fruit on decaying biological matter (like mulch or decaying leaves and grass).
 The problem is that insects like all those things too, and if they come across some fungi, they’ll probably try to eat it as well.

 It’s for that reason that some fungi produce psilocybin: to repel insects and other natural competitors.
 Rather than giving the insects a spiritual experience, psilocybin acts as an appetite suppressant for them—after nibbling a little on the mycelium or the fruiting body of the fungi, the insect may no longer feel hungry, and simply goes away.